 .
 It's response?
 "You can't make us!"

-That's a rough translation of the comically wordy lawyer-speak contained in a letter
+That's a rough translation of the comically wordy lawyer-speak contained in

 from attorney Anthony M. Leones of Miller Starr Regalia on behalf of CBS Outdoor Inc., owners of the billboards.
 What Leones actually wrote was, "The illegalities that inhere to these proposed actions are of a constitutional size."
 (Jeepers!)